ExpGest: Expressive Speaker Generation Using Diffusion Model and Hybrid Audio-Text Guidance: Approach

 \subsection{Diffusion Model for Generating Motion Speakers}

-ExpGest builds upon the diffusion model~\cite{b18} to generate co-speech gestures.
+ExpGest builds upon the diffusion model~\cite{ho2020denoising} to generate co-speech gestures.
 As illustrated in Figure~\ref{fig:arc}, our approach involves learning how to progressively denoise from pure Gaussian noise to obtain expressive full-body gestures.
 This process encompasses a forward diffusion step, where noise is added to the original gestures, and a subsequent reverse denoising procedure.\\ \textbf{Denoising Diffusion Probabilistic Model.} We sample clean gestures $x_{0}$ from the distribution of real gestures $x_{0} \sim q(x_{0})$, where $q(x_{0})$ represents the distribution of the original data.
 Subsequently, Gaussian noise is incrementally added to $x_{0}$.
 When the number of noise steps $T$ is sufficiently large, the final noisy gesture $x_{T}$ converges to pure Gaussian noise.
 Each step is modeled as a forward process denoted by $q$.
 The forward process diffuses the data samples through Gaussian transitions parameterized with a Markov process: where $\{\beta_{t}\}_{t=1}^{T}$ is the variance schedule and $\alpha_{t} = \prod_{s=1}^{t}(1-\beta_{s})$.\\ Then the reverse process becomes $p_{\theta}(x_{0:T}):=p(x_{T})\prod_{t=1}^{T}p_{\theta}(x_{t-1}|x_{t})$, starting from $x_{T}\sim\mathcal{N}(0,I)$ with noise predictor $\epsilon_{t}^{\theta}$: where $z_{t} \sim \mathcal{N}(0,I)$ and $\sigma_{t}^{2}=\beta_{t}$ means the variance schedule stays constant.\\ \textbf{Expressive Gesture Diffusion Generator.} The objective of ExpGest is to generate motion-capable talking avatars of arbitrary lengths, accompanied by semantically relevant and expressively rich synchronized gestures.
-However, unlike the original DDPM~\cite{b18}, we take into account the extreme physical constraints inherent in 3D human bodies and replace the predicted noise with the original human representation, deviating from image generation.
-As a result, in each step of our denoising process, we reconstruct the original representation from pure Gaussian noise, ultimately producing the final generated result through a cyclic process of noise addition and denoising:
+However, unlike the original DDPM~\cite{ho2020denoising}, we take into account the extreme physical constraints inherent in 3D human bodies and replace the predicted noise with the original human representation, deviating from image generation.
+As a result, in each step of our denoising process, we reconstruct the original representation from pure Gaussian noise, ultimately producing the final generated result through a cyclic process of noise addition and denoising: where $c$ is the conditions.
+As shown in the upper part of Figure~\ref{fig:arc}, our conditions include noise step $t$, seed posture, motion text, audio information, and semantic latent code.
+The noise step $t$ and seed posture are projected to the same dimensions through MLP and Linear layers, respectively, and then added together.
+The audio is encoded using WavLM, and to match the number of gesture frames, it is interpolated in the time dimension.
+The text description is directly encoded into the CLIP space, while the semantic features are obtained through our semantic alignment module.
+Finally, we perform Huber loss on $\hat{x}_{0}$ reconstructed at each step and $x_{0}$ sampled in the real distribution to optimize ExpGest: It is worth noting that during the denoising process, if there is only a single modality input, the other modality is directly masked and added to the conditions in the form of $\varnothing$.